-G. J. Thomas Sadler, Jr.
+Biography of G. J. Thomas Sadler, Jr.

-Tom has been involved in coalition building and grass roots organizing for much of his professional career.
+Sadler has been involved in coalition building and grass roots organizing for much of his professional career.
 He has been active in creation of the American Wildlife Conservation Partners, FishNet, and the Theodore Roosevelt Conservation Partnership.

-Tom’s volunteer activities reflect his passion for fishing and conservation.
-He currently serves on the boards of the American Fly Fishing Trade Association and Massanutten Chapter of Trout Unlimited.
+Sadler’s volunteer activities reflect his passion for fishing, conservation and journalism.
+He was currently serves on the board of the American Fly Fishing Trade Association and is Treasurer of the Outdoor Writers Association of America.